-7.1 The purpose of this Built Heritage Statement was to assist the Local Authority to fully understand the impact of the proposed development as required by the NPPF on the significance of Heritage Assets affected, including any contribution made by their setting.
-This Built Heritage Statement has been prepared by SWAT Archaeology for Bond Bryan Architects in support of the application for proposed developments at Ursuline College, 225 Canterbury Road, Westgate-on-Sea, Kent.
+- 7.1 The purpose of this Built Heritage Statement was to assist the Local Authority to fully understand the impact of the proposed development as required by the NPPF on the significance of Heritage Assets affected, including any contribution made by their setting.
+This Built Heritage Statement has been prepared by SWAT Archaeology for Bond Bryan Architects Ltd in support of the application for proposed developments at Ursuline College, 225 Canterbury Road, Westgate-on-Sea, Kent. - 7.2 This report has demonstrated that the PDA lies close to two Grade II Listed Heritage Assets, one of which is located within the PDA, Hatton House.
+In addition, the proposed developments to Block C and the existing library are considered as it is within the curtilage area of Hatton House.